Analyzing quantum entanglement with the Schmidt decomposition in operator space

 For characterizing quantum entanglement, in experiments as well as in theory, entanglement witnesses have turned out to be useful \cite{rev6, bourennane, gezaspin}, since they do not require full knowledge of the quantum state.
 As already mentioned, entanglement witnesses have a positive expectation value on separable states, so measuring a negative expectation value proves entanglement.
-For the construction of witnesses, several methods exist \cite{terhal, optimization, gezaspin, lurccnr, pianistates, dariusreview, HW, SIC}, and one of the key methods are fidelity-based witnesses.
-They are of the form

-where $\ket{\psi}$ is some pure entangled target state.
+For the construction of witnesses, several methods exist \cite{terhal, optimization, gezaspin, lurccnr, pianistates, dariusreview, HW, SIC}, and one of the well-known key methods are witnesses based on the fidelity with a given {\it pure} target state.
+They are of the form $\WW = \alpha \openone - \ketbra{\psi},$ where $\ket{\psi}$ is some pure entangled target state.
 This witness expresses the fact that states with a high fidelity with $\ket{\psi}$, namely the ones with $F_\psi = \bra{\psi} \varrho \ket{\psi} > \alpha$ are entangled, too.
 Three remarks are in order.
 First, the coefficient $\alpha$ can directly be computed.
 If $\ket{\psi} = \sum_{i=1}^R s_i \ket{ii}$ is the Schmidt decomposition (with decreasingly ordered Schmidt coefficients $s_i>0$ and Schmidt rank $R$), it is given by the maximal squared Schmidt coefficient $\alpha = s_1^2$ \cite{bourennane}.
 Second, while fidelity-based witnesses are easy to construct, they have the disadvantage that they are not able to detect all entangled states, such as states with a positive partial transpose \cite{weilenmann20, faithful}.
 Still, fidelity-based witnesses have the advantage that they can be extended easily to the multiparticle case by considering the Schmidt decompositions for the different bipartitions \cite{bourennane}, this makes them the standard tool for analyzing entanglement in current experiments \cite{Nph1,Nph2,Nph3}.

-{\it The main idea.---} Our starting point is the fact that the Schmidt decomposition does not apply to pure states only but also to observables.
+{\it The main idea.---} To introduce our main idea, let us start by pointing out the well-known fact that the Schmidt decomposition does not apply to pure states only, but also to observables.
 Indeed, one can decompose any operator $\XX$ acting on a bipartite space in the operator Schmidt decomposition (OSD) \cite{oS,oS2}